Best Camping Hammocks: Our 9 Top Picks Of 2023

 Measuring 112 by 74 inches, it’s also one of the roomiest.
 And with a weight capacity of 400 pounds, it’s second only to the Kammok Roo Double.

-The Doublenest is also very easy to hang thanks to its use of (included) carabiners that can be clipped into (not included) daisy chain suspension straps for simple adjustment.
-And for campers who like to stand out from the crowd, the multiple color options are sure to appeal.
+Our testers also found the Doublenest is easy to hang thanks to its use of (included) carabiners that can be clipped into (not included) daisy chain suspension straps for simple adjustment.
+We also like that it’s available in multiple color schemes.

 And the downsides?
-Well, given that the Doublenest weighs 35 oz. with suspension, it ain’t the lightest option out there by a long way.
-And, of course, having to buy your tree straps separately detracts somewhat from its apparent affordability.
+Well, given that the Doublenest weighs 35 oz. with suspension, it isn’t the lightest option by a long way.
+And having to buy your tree straps separately detracts somewhat from its apparent affordability.

 • PROs